 Social Security Disability Claims

 If you have a disability and are unable to work, you may be eligible for Social Security Disability benefits.
 Getting your SSD benefits can be extremely difficult, with less than 33.2% of applicants getting accepted every year.
 Oftentimes benefits are denied entirely due to simple errors on the form or because the disabled person does not fully understand the social security disability benefits process.
-Fortunately, Joyce & Bary Law is here to help.
+Fortunately, Joyce & Bary Law is here to help claimants in Southwestern Virginia and East Tennessee.
 For years we have specialized in fighting for our client’s rights to their social security disability benefits.
 We sit with you and guide you along the process every step of the way.

 You May Be Eligible For Benefits If: